rahilpopat369/blockchain-developer-bootcamp-final-project/README.md

 Running 5 smart contract unit tests
 -----------------------------------------------
-Clone the github project link: https://rahilpopat369.github.io/blockchain-developer-bootcamp-final-project/ Run the following commands and install the following dependencies for the Mocha test runner inside the root folder
+Clone the github project link: https://github.com/rahilpopat369/blockchain-developer-bootcamp-final-project Run the following commands and install the following dependencies for the Mocha test runner inside the root folder
+1) npm install
-1) npm install --save-dev mocha
+2) npm install --save-dev mocha
-2) npm test
+3) npm test
-3) Results: 5 passing units tests should be seen (Picture of results attached)
+4) Results: 5 passing units tests as seen in the video clip at the bottom of this file

 Compile and Deploy smart contract to Rinkeby Test Network
 -----------------------------------------------